Pinterest tag What Do Period Cramps Feel Like? Causes & Remedies | Rael

 Even if you have a 20-minute lunch break, you can still fit in a quick walk, which can get your heart pumping and help get rid of your cramps.

-When you’re done, freshen up with an all-natural feminine wipe, like the ones available from Rael.
+When you’re done, freshen up with an all-natural vaginal wipe, like the ones available from Rael.
 Stashing these in your gym bag, purse, or desk drawer means you can get a little refresher whenever you need them.

 Essential Oils

-Even if you’re not an expert when it comes to essential oils, you can use them to get relief for period cramps.
+Even if you’re not an expert when it comes to essential oils, you can use them to get relief for menstrual cramps.
 Combining oils with your heating patch can not only provide a double layer of relief for cramping, it’s also a great way to create a relaxing mood with a sweet-smelling scent.

 The best oils to use for period cramps are lavender and sage.
 These oils are known for creating a sense of relaxation and promoting comfort.
 Gently massage a few drops onto your abdomen or diffuse the oil in your office or room to help get relief.